Bhoga: Buddhism

-of great bliss, identical to ones experience in the "god realm".
+of great bliss, identical to one's experience in the "god realm".
 The other two states are Dharmakaya body, or the transcendent state, and the Nirmanakaya body, or the "body of transformation", which is a form of the Buddha's manifestation, with the most recent being that of the Indian prince Siddhartha Gautama.

+Jainism

 In Jainism, Bhogopabhoga-parimana, refers to a Jain ethical code of conduct that establishes constraints on the use of objects, limiting ones attachment.

+Sikhism

 In Sikhism, the term bhog (derived from Sanskrit bhoga), denotes the religious observances that accompany the reading of the concluding part of the Guru Granth Sahib.
 Bhog is a devotional act that acknowledges Waheguru, to whom the devotees offer the fruits of their labour, and signifies the completion of Sikh rites.
 Bhog can be performed in conjunction with weddings, anniversaries, funeral services and other occasions that a family or a worshipping community consider as appropriate.
 In the Sikh tradition, bhog ceremony, marks the ceremonial conclusion of the complete reading (akhand path) of the Guru Granth Sahib.